megastep/makeself/README.md

 * **v2.4.3:** Make explicit POSIX tar archives for increased compatibility.
 * **v2.4.4:** Fixed various compatibility issues (no longer use POSIX tar archives), Github Actions to check on Solaris and FreeBSD.
 * **v2.4.5:** Added `--tar-format` option to set the tar archive format (default is ustar)
+* **v2.5.0:** Expended support to NetBSD, OpenBSD, Busybox and other minimal distributions such as Alpine Linux.
+Added bzip3 compression support and expanded GPG arguments.

 ## Links